storyicon/graphquery/README.md

 <a id="Install_other"></a>

 ### 2. Other language
+We use the HTTP protocol to provide a cross-language solution for developers to query GraphQuery using any back-end language you want to use to access the specified port after starting the service.

+> [GraphQuery-http](https://github.com/storyicon/graphquery-http) : Cross language solution for GraphQuery

+You can also use RPC for communication, but currently you may need to do this yourself, because the RPC project on GraphQuery is still under development.
-The service version will be launched recently.
-Other languages ​​only need to use the interface call.
-At the same time, we welcome the contributors to write native support code for other languages ​​in GraphQuery.
+At the same time, We welcome the contributors to write native support code for other languages ​​in GraphQuery.